1. Blog

 Here’s a quick guide to help you interpret what your dog’s vomit may be telling you:

 Chunky vomit: Large chunks of stomach contents could be a sign that your dog ate something unauthorized.
-The color and texture will vary depending on what they consumed and might even contain telltale signs of evidence — such as bits of fluff from a formerly-stuffed toy, or remnants of a paper plate stolen from the garbage can.
+The color and texture will vary depending on what they consumed and might even contain telltale signs of evidence.
+Evidence like bits of fluff from a formerly-stuffed toy, or remnants of a paper plate stolen from the garbage can.

 Dark brown or black vomit: These colors aren’t typical for vomit and could be an indication that there’s blood mixed in with the throwup.
 If you see dark brown or black vomit, it’s time to call the vet, Scheibe says.